Language training

 Language training is one of four key elements structuring the MPhil in African Studies programme.
 The other elements are the core course, the option courses, and the dissertation.

 All MPhil in African Studies students are enrolled for Swahili Basic 1 at the University of Cambridge Language Centre, which is taught over 15 weeks during Michaelmas and Lent terms.
-You will receive one class (comprising two 50-minute lessons) per week in the Alison Richard Building, which you must supplement by an additional 2 hours per week of self-study.
-Swahili Basic 1 is a Cambridge University language programmes (CULP) course, which means that it is open to all members of the University, both staff and students.
-You will find yourself learning with a diverse group of individuals, many of whom are likely to be PhD students interested in learning Swahili for their doctoral research.
+You will receive one class (comprising two 50-minute lessons) per week, which you must supplement by an additional 2 hours per week of self-study.
+Swahili Basic 1 is a Cambridge University language programmes (CULP) course.
 Upon completing the course you will receive a Certificate of Proficiency awarded by the Language Centre, which is recorded on your MPhil degree transcript.

-Should you wish to further your Swahili language learning during Easter term, all students have the option of enrolling for Swahili Basic 2.
+Should you wish to further your Swahili language learning during Easter term, MPhil students are offered the possibility of enrolling for Swahili Basic 2.
 This non-compulsory component is taught semi-intensively, with two classes (each of two 50-minute lessons) per week and a recommended 4 hours per week of self-study.
-If you wish, you may continue your studies even further, by taking Swahili Intermediate 1.
-This course is taught intensively, with one class (comprising two 50-minute lessons) taught five days week for three weeks from mid-June through to early July.

 Language training is a formal component of the MPhil in African Studies examination regulations, but the course director can grant exemption from Swahili Basic 1 to students who present a convincing academic case (with the support of their dissertation supervisor) to learn another language.